coopera/that-s-the-way-you-do-it/README.md

-# feature-documenter
-App for create cookbooks based on github links
+# A way to simplify the creation of cookbooks based on code available on GitHub

+*Now look at them yo-yo's that's the way you do it*

+**Money For Nothing - Dire Straits**